 ability.
 Summer competitive teams typically practice Tu/Th/Su or M/W/Su with some

 weekend tournaments.
 Fall season runs from mid-August to mid-October for U9-U14

 teams.
 Older players generally play soccer for their high schools during the fall.

-additional expense and vary by team.
-Many teams also participate in indoor training
+additional expense and vary by team if not included in fees.

 U9/U10 Competitive Director - Lisa Langsdorf email@example.com

 U13 & Up Competitive Director - Matt Haupert email@example.com